 Please note that the Embassy represents Cambodia, Laos, Myanmar, the Philippines, and third country nationals with residence and work permit in Malaysia for visits longer than 90 days.

 If you are planning to stay longer than 90 days, you need to apply for a visitor's permit.
 An application for a visitor's permit is always sent to the Migration Agency in Sweden, where the decision is made.
 If the application is granted, a resident permit is usually issued for more than three months and up to twelve months.

 If you are to be granted a residence permit for a visit in Sweden, the purpose of the trip must be to visit Sweden, not to settle there.
 You must have the means to support yourself throughout your stay, and you must possess either a return ticket or enough money to buy one.
 Medical travel insurance is not compulsory, but it is advisable since medical costs can be high.

 Please make sure to apply as early as possible, since all documents need to be sent to Sweden.

-From March 1, 2018, submission of application for a residence permit for a visit to Sweden is accepted at the Embassy only during limited times as follows: Monday, Tuesday and Thursday at 08.00 - 10.00 hrs.
+From March 1, 2018, submission of application for a residence permit for a visit to Sweden is accepted at the Embassy only during limited times as follows: Monday and Thursday at 08.00 - 10.00 hrs.
+Please check the opening and submission hours during the current situation of Covid-19.

 Applicants from the Philippines, Myanmar, Cambodia, Laos and third country nationals with residence and work permit in Malaysia must book an appointment for submission at the Embassy if English/Swedish/Thai cannot be communicated.
 An email request should be sent to firstname.lastname@example.org

 A basic requirement is that all documents should be submitted in original and written in Swedish or English.
 Documents written in other languages in general have to be translated into Swedish or English.